mydogmandy/01-Kickstarter/README.md

-# kickstarter-analysis
- Performing analysis on Kickstarter data to uncover trends
+# An Analysis of Kickstarter Campaigns
+ Characteristics of a successful project :+1:
+ ---